Health behaviors: Creating content that speaks to millennials

 Here are a few concerning and complicated issues where millennials may need our health behavior inspiration the most:

 2. Connect with them digitally.
 Millennials are often called "digital natives"—intrinsically skilled and comfortable with technology.
-Some research has questioned the notion that they're better with their devices than the rest of us.
-But one thing is clear: online is where to find them.
+Online is where to find them.
 And they expect their digital content to be easy to access, easy to navigate and easy to read.

 Data driven: In increasing numbers, millennials are using wearable devices and smartphone apps to track their lives, including their steps, workouts, sleep, calories, hydration—even their fertility and sun exposure.